-At the Point of the Spear: Leading and preparing emergency response units (DHS CA-002-PREV) is a 36-hour program that focuses on helping response leaders build more cohesive, adaptive, and resilient teams.
+At the Point of the Spear: Leading and preparing emergency response units is a 36-hour program that focuses on helping response leaders build more cohesive, adaptive, and resilient teams.
 This program teaches principles for leading in high-risk and high-stress environments, building team cohesion, and resolving conflicts and problems within the team.
 Using a mix of theory, classroom exercises, and field exercises, this interactive program is designed to reinforce mission-driven operational culture at the team level and to provide a framework from which to launch future organizational development.

 At the Point of the Spear encompasses a set of first-line leader development programs that share the same philosophy and objectives but are specific to individual types of resources.